 Colony Survival offers a unique approach to managing colonies and constructing bases, all while maintaining the enjoyable core gameplay loop that fans adore, unlike Dwarf Fortress.

 However, you’ll also have to prepare for attacks from monsters who threaten your colony’s survival.
-If you’re successful enough, one day you’ll be able to send your colonists out to establish new settlements and discover new resources.
+If you’re victorious enough, one day you’ll be able to send your colonists out to establish new settlements and discover new resources.

 Odd Realm